Dalit Studies: Key Terms and Concepts

 Book Unboxing by Dr Sanjiv Kondekar

 Dr Sanjiv Kondekar introduces the volume while unboxing the complimentary copies received from Routledge.
-The video is available on Facebook.
+Click here to watch the video.

 Book Discussion Series: Inaugural Session